 - steady non-turbulent tradewinds.

-Astronomers hope to find out more about the beginning of our universe, the stars and planets surrounding us and maybe even answer the question of “how it all began”.
+Astronomers hope to find out more about the beginning of our universe, the stars and planets surrounding us and also maybe even answer the question of “how it all began”.
 From a scientific standpoint the 30 meter telescope on top of Mauna Kea would be ground breaking.

 The sacred and the scientific clash on Hawaii’s Mauna Kea

 Now, you know about both sides of the story.
 Of course there are a lot of details that we aren’t able to capture here.
 The dilemma of tradition meets future is the basis of the problem.

 Protests on Mauna Kea

 Protests began locally within the state of Hawaii on October 7, 2014 but went global within weeks of the April 2, 2015 arrest of 31 people who had blockaded the roadway to keep construction crews off the summit.

 After the construction came to a stop because of missing permits, the construction of the thirty meter telescope was scheduled to restart on July 15, 2019.
 On 13 July, protectors started to gather on the base of the access road to Mauna Kea.
 July 15, protectors blocked the access road to the mountain preventing the planned construction from commencing.
 On July 16, thirteen astronomical facilities on the mountain stopped activities and also evacuated their personnel.
 On July 17, 33 protestors were arrested, all of whom were kūpuna, or elders, as the blockage of the access road continued.